pyMatJ/DigiclearJSONConverter/docs/source/Installation.rst

 Installation instructions
 ===========================

-For most users, the converter can be used by simply running a standalone executable file requiring no installation.
-Alternatively you can install the python module.
+The best way to run this converter is to have a running python installation.
 This gives you access to the converter but also more options to batch process many files, and fine tune some details.
+For other users, the converter can be used by simply running a standalone executable file requiring no installation, albeit with greater support complexity.
-Finally, if you wish t contribute, feel free to do so and share it !
+Finally, if you wish to contribute, feel free to do so and share it !

 Standalone Usage
 -----------------

-For Windows and Linuw users, you can download the standalone executable file here: <Figure out where to put it>
-MacOS users, I need a good soul to do some compilation work.
-Alternatively, you can install the python module and run it through python (see below).
+Compiled, standalone executable files are available in the `releases <https://github.com/pyMatJ/DigiclearJSONConverter/releases>`_ section.
+Please know that they are automatically compiled on github VMs, which does not give a full control over the generated executable.
+It might only run smoothly on up-to-date operating systems.
+The most reliable way to run this module remains to use a python installation.

 Running the standalone version will open the GUI.
 See :ref:`GUIUsage` for a quick use guide.